-Temple football’s recruiting class has new coach Manny Diaz excited
+Temple football’s recruiting class stays intact as Manny Diaz makes first impact on Owls

 “We will probably continue to address the running back position,” said Reggie Garrett, Temple’s director of player personnel.

-Tight end is a position that also wasn’t recruited so that is another spot the Owls will likely look for.
+Tight end is a position that also wasn’t recruited, so that is another spot the Owls will likely look for.

 Diaz pointed out that any scholarship offered to a player before his arrival was still honored.

-Now the Owls will look to round out their roster with depth during the second signing period.
+Now the Owls will look to round out their roster with depth during the second signing period in February.
 Helping that effort is the addition of Fran Brown, who was officially announced Wednesday as Temple’s assistant head coach and co-defensive coordinator.
-His return to Temple had been known of since last week.
+His return to Temple had been known since last week.

 Brown, a former star at Camden, was an assistant for four seasons at Temple, went to Baylor for the past two years and is now back.
 He is considered vital to the recruiting effort.